 Personal experience: The importance of Always-On is overplayed because there are too many sacrifices and you can easily wake the screen with three different methods.
 I had Always-On enabled on my Apple Watch Series 5 for a year.
 But during testing for this post, I often found that I preferred the SE’s lack of Always-On.
 Going forward, I’ll probably disable Always-On to save battery, then just enable it during my workouts.
 Most tech pundits love the always-on, but maybe they got too wrapped up in the cool tech and didn’t consider all of the downsides.

-Overall impression: Apple Watch SE performs almost identically to Series 6 and has similar battery life.
+Summary: Apple Watch SE performs almost identically to Series 6 and has similar battery life.
 In a blind test, I wouldn’t be able to notice any hardware differences between the two watches.